logicmoo/logicmoo_nlu/ext/ape/README.md

 -----------

 Before you can run APE, you have to compile the APE source code.
-Just execute the file `make_exe.bat` in the case of Windows or `make_exe.sh` in the case of Mac OS X, Linux, or any other Unix system.
-Both files are located in the root directory of the APE distribution.
+Just execute the file `make_exe.bat` in the case of Windows or `make install` in the case of Mac OS X, Linux, or any other Unix system.
+Both the bat-file and the Makefile are located in the root directory of the APE distribution.
 As a result (and given that there were no compilation errors), a new file `ape.exe` is created in the current directory.

+(In some unlikely cases you might have to change the size of the memory areas used by SWI-Prolog.
+This is documented at <http://www.swi-prolog.org/pldoc/man?section=memlimit>.)

 Execution